crmills100/python/lyricvis/README.md

 2. Create assets that describe the video to create (see doc/promo_instructions.md)

+3. Configuration:

+    Parameters for execution:
+        TARGET_VIDEO_PATH - path of generated video
+        GEN_IMAGES - boolean (True or False) determines to regenerate images for each frame or not VIDEO_MODE - 'Text' generate text frames from lyrics or 'Image' to use generative AI image generation

-3. Generate a video for a song on localhost:
+4. Generate a video for a song on localhost:
 	Start the virtualenv:
 		pipenv shell
 	Run the generator:
 		python .\create_image_sequence.py

 # Caveats